 Houston Food Bank

-In February 2021, Kinder Foundation donated $1 million to the Houston Food Bank to help families hit hard by the recent arctic freeze.
-The 3-to-1 matching grant was to be used for immediate needs following the catastrophic impact of Winter Storm Uri, and given in the hopes that it inspires others to also donate to Houston Food Bank to help our neighbors in need.
+In February 2021, Kinder Foundation donated $1 million to the Houston Food Bank to help families who were significantly affected by Winter Storm Uri.
+The 3-to-1 matching grant was to be used for immediate needs following the catastrophic impact of the arctic freeze.

 houstonfoodbank.org